vekatze/neut/book/src/terms.md

 ### Note

-- The branching of an `introspect` is resolved at compile-time.
+- The branching of an `introspect` is resolved at compile time.

 ## `static`